dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 The recommender system will keep recommending you the same _type_ of content, but because you've already consumed the best, each and every one of them will be **worse** than the previous.

-> By doing its job too good, a recommender system can reduce your future enjoyment.
+> By doing its job too well, a recommender system can reduce your future enjoyment.

 Now, of course, a lot of content is produced every day, and there's a very good chance that the best possible content for you is not produced yet.
 But the fact remains that the top N content for you (or the top N content for the general public) is a hard list to get into, and you might get a better overall enjoyment by spacing the best content.